hybridindie/sensu-docker/README.md

 Modify the client config /etc/sensu/config.json with the necessary information.

-Replace `%RABBITMQ_ADDR_OR_IP%` with the address for RabbitMQ from the docker-compose launch Replace `%NODE_NAME%` with a unique name to identify this client Replace `%HOSTNAME%` with the hostname or IP of the client
+Replace `%RABBITMQ_ADDR_OR_IP%` with the address for RabbitMQ from the docker-compose launch.
+Replace `%NODE_NAME%` with a unique name to identify this client.
+Replace `%HOSTNAME%` with the hostname or IP of the client.

 Adjust subscriptions to meet your needs